Australia-Germany Joint Research Co‑operation Scheme

-The Australia-Germany Joint Research Co-operation Scheme is a joint initiative (PDF 1.2MB) of Universities Australia and the German Academic Exchange Service (DAAD) – Germany's national agency for the support of international academic co-operation.
+The Australia–Germany Joint Research Co-operation Scheme is an initiative of Universities Australia and the German Academic Exchange Service (DAAD)—Germany’s national agency for the support of international academic co-operation.

 Researchers must be working on a joint research project with their German counterparts, rather than furthering their individual research in Germany.
 The inclusion of early career researchers (ECRs) is a significant focus of this scheme.